 Frequently asked questions

-Starting your counselling journey is a big step, and it’s normal to have questions, especially about online therapy (see previous page).
+Starting your counselling journey is a big step, and it’s normal to have questions, especially about online therapy.

 Here, I’ll answer some common questions I've been asked to help you feel more at ease with the process.
 My approach is rooted in quality and integrity, ensuring that everything I do reflects my commitment to helping you feel valued and in control of your therapy.